 Last but not least is the price.
-How much your budget is will determine the image stabilized binoculars you are going to buy.
+How much your budget is will determine the image-stabilized binoculars you are going to buy.
 Generally, image-stabilized binoculars cost more than standard binoculars.
-They are made with cutting-edge technologies which makes them cost more.
+They are made with cutting-edge technologies which make them cost more.
 However, the market offers a wide range of image-stabilized binoculars at varying prices to suit the needs of different users.
 You can spend up to $500 for the low-cost models and up to $2000 and above for the premium-quality models.
 The more expensive the model cost, the more special features it provides.

 What Magnification Strength is the Best?